vovapasko/dmc-front/techdoc.md

 ```

 ### Guards
-Auth guards provide security for routes, redirect to login page.
-Its like  a guard you know, you cannot go inside application if you have not logged in.
+Auth guards provide security for routes, redirect to the login page.
+It's like a guard you know, you cannot go inside the application if you have not logged in.
-canActivate method checks user and returns boolean, if not logged in so redirect to login page with the return url.
+canActivate method checks the user and returns boolean, if not logged in so redirect to the login page with the return URL.

 ### Helpers
 Some helper classes for some needs.